QuantiModo/QuantiModo-Documentation/_posts/2014-08-05-predictors-of-mood-in-patient-suffering-from-inflammation-mediated-anhedonic-depression.md

 ## Research Question What factors are most predictive of mood in a subject suffering from inflammation-mediated anhedonic depression?

-## Answer The most significant predictor of elevated mood included was sleep efficiency.
+## Answer The most significant predictor of elevated mood was sleep efficiency.

 ## Participants This participant was a 34 year old caucasian male who has suffered from anhedonic depression for the last 20 years.
-Additionally, this individual experiences from chronic inflammation resulting in muscular pain, psoriasis, and acne.
+Additionally, this individual experiences chronic inflammation resulting in muscular pain, psoriasis, and acne.
 This individual tracked his mood, diet, sleep, physical activity, blood pressure, medication intake, and symptoms for 24 months.

 ## Results This analysis determined that the factors most predictive of positive mood: